Continuous Integration Jobs with Work from Home Options

-Job postings citing Continuous Integration as a proportion of all IT jobs advertised.
+Job vacancies with a work from home option citing Continuous Integration as a proportion of all IT jobs advertised.

-3-month moving average salary quoted in jobs citing Continuous Integration.
+3-month moving average salary quoted in job vacancies with a work from home option citing Continuous Integration.

-Salary distribution for jobs citing Continuous Integration over the 6 months to 2 December 2021.
+Salary distribution for jobs with a work from home option citing Continuous Integration over the 6 months to 18 August 2022.

-For the 6 months to 2 December 2021, IT jobs citing Continuous Integration also mentioned the following skills in order of popularity.
+For the 6 months to 18 August 2022, Continuous Integration job roles required the following skills in order of popularity.

-The figures indicate the absolute number co-occurrences and as a proportion of all permanent job ads with a requirement for Continuous Integration.
+The figures indicate the absolute number co-occurrences and as a proportion of all permanent jobs with a WFH option and a requirement for Continuous Integration.